bguiz/kndrck.co/content/posts/efficient-merkletrees-zk-proofs.md

 {{< video src="https://giant.gfycat.com/SereneIdealAmmonite.webm" >}}
 ##### Animation 3: Proving Some Data Exists In Merkle Tree

-Just like how we require the `path` values to update an existing tree in the merkle tree, we can also use the same `path` values to recursively hash the data we want to proof exists in the tree until we obtain a final tree root.
+Just like how we require the `path` values to update an existing tree in the merkle tree, we can also use the same `path` values to recursively hash the data we want to prove exists in the tree until we obtain a final tree root.
 If the final obtained tree root is identical to the reference tree root, we know that the data does exist in the tree.

 1. Alice and Bob both have constructed identical merkle trees.
 2. Bob wants to prove to Alice that they both have identical merkle trees.
 3. Bob provides Alice with his `path` values, merkle tree root, and the index used to obtain the `path` values.
-4. Should Alice be able use the leaf value at `index` from her merkle tree, and recursively hash with the `path` values from Bob to achieve an identical merkle tree root, then they both have an identical merkle tree.
+4. Should Alice use the leaf value at `index` from her merkle tree, and recursively hash with the `path` values from Bob to achieve an identical merkle tree root, then they both have an identical merkle tree.

 The process of recursively hashing a supplied leaf with the `path` values can be seen in Animation 3 above, where the supplied leaf in that case is `3`, and the `path` values are the boxes outlined in yellow orange.

-### 4.2 Verifying Data Does Not Exists In Merkle Tree
+### 4.2 Verifying Data Does Not Exists in Merkle Tree
 ```javascript
 const { hash } = require('./utils/merkletree')